Background

 The UML diagram below shows the portion of the ODM2 model that influenced HydroServer’s extensions:

-By combining the flexible API structure of SensorThings with the domain-specific richness of ODM2, we created a hybrid model tailored for environmental data workflows.
+By combining the flexible API structure of SensorThings with the domain-specific metadata richness of ODM2, we created a hybrid data model that is still standards-compliant, but tailored for environmental sensor data workflows.

 HydroServer Data Model

 HydroServer operates on top of a relational database that stores time series data using PostgreSQL.
-For extremely large database instances, PostgreSQL's TimescaleDB extension can be used to enhance performance, but is not required.
-Here we document the relational data model used by the HydroServer software for storing time series data.
+For detailed information about HydroServer's data model, go to the data model documentation.